 When Berny and Glenn embarked on their ‘life project’ in 2001, there was nothing here but cork trees and eucalyptus set around a lake.
 They built the colonial-style villa that now accommodates most of the guests, and have since added a glassy contemporary home tucked into the hillside.
-There are sunny poolside terraces, lawned gardens, a cosy lounge and a large conservatory dining room - Glenn's organic kitchen garden provides ingredients for the delicious home-cooked dinners.
-The couple are deeply committed to green sustainability, yet the mood is is welcoming and refreshingly informal.
+There are sunny poolside terraces, lawned gardens, a cosy lounge and a large conservatory dining room - Glenn's organic kitchen garden provides ingredients for the delicious home-cooked vegetarian dinners.
+The couple, now brilliantly assisted by their daughter, are deeply committed to green sustainability, yet the mood is is welcoming and refreshingly informal.
 They really make you feel at home.
-On our final evening we saw a sign hanging on a wall that said, quite simply: ‘paradise found’.
-You really wouldn't disagree.
+On our final evening we saw a sign hanging on a wall that said, quite simply: ‘Paradise found’.
+We couldn't agree more.

 - The hilltop setting with magnificent panoramic views over the cork forests and gentle green hills of south-west Alentejo